bullenweg/bullenweg.github.io/README.md

   * [Community blog wordpress™ wank publishes prescient post warning Matt's behaviour](#community-blog-wordpress-wank-publishes-prescient-post-warning-matts-behaviour)

 ### 2024-10-17

+#### Bans developer of Pods plugin from WordPress.org

+On October 14th, WordPress contributor [Scott Kingsley Clark] announced he was [stepping down as leader of the Fields API team](https://make.wordpress.org/core/2024/10/13/fields-api-team-seeking-new-leadership/) due to Matt Mullenweg's conduct.
+Scott Kingsley Clark is the lead developer of The Pods Framework, a WordPress plugin more than 10 years old, which served as the inspiration behind the Fields API.
+Pods was previously sponsored by Automattic.
+In response to Scott's announcement, [Matt commented](https://make.wordpress.org/core/2024/10/13/fields-api-team-seeking-new-leadership/#comment-47225):

+> Would you like your accounts to be deactivated?

+On October 17th, Matt retaliated by disabling Scott's community accounts.

+> [@scottkclark](https://x.com/scottkclark/status/1847023270245126357) Today my WordPress.org account was disabled unexpectedly.
+I did not request that and I have received no communications with reasoning ahead of time or at the time of that being disabled (like most people who were deactivated on Slack or .org disabled).
+>
+> [@scottkclark](https://x.com/scottkclark/status/1847023271474028697) This puts the @podsframework project at risk on .org since we've used the security best-practice of having release confirmations enabled on the Pods plugins on .org since they added that feature.
+To confirm a release, you must log into WordPress.org.
+>
+> [@scottkclark](https://x.com/scottkclark/status/1847023272765845745) So this was an attack on not just me but also on the Pods project as it means we can't do releases.
+I have suspected this could happen since the WPE team was locked out of .org so I've already gotten consent from a long time Pods contributor for them to take over the .org listing
+>
+> [@scottkclark](https://x.com/scottkclark/status/1847023273990582373) Now that I have been locked out of .org officially, I made a formal request to transfer ownership of the Pods plugins into their control so that we can continue our normal release processes.
+Nothing is safe here, unsure if his account will be locked or if Pods will be closed.
+>
+> [@scottkclark](https://x.com/scottkclark/status/1847076733633040384) And now my WordPress.org Slack account has been deactivated, assuming that was part of the syncing of .org disabled accounts to deactivating WP Slack accounts.
+But still, that truly made the cut deeper and more official in my eyes.

 #### Matt uses WordPress news feed to feed his bottom line